Hair Miniaturization: What is it & 8 Ways to Help Stop It

 This means that inhibition of 5-alpha-reductase can lower the levels of DHT in the body.
 Finasteride, the first oral medication that the FDA approved against hair loss, works exactly this way, namely by inhibiting the action of 5-alpha-reductase.

-For those who are not inclined to pharmaceutical drugs, there are a number of milder natural supplements that work in a similar way.
+For those who are not inclined to pharmaceutical drugs, several milder natural supplements work similarly.
 Herbs such as reishi mushroom and saw palmetto can significantly decrease levels when consumed.

 Other natural DHT blockers are green tea, flax seeds, sesame seeds, ecklonia cava, and pumpkin seed oil.